jschrier/blog/_posts/2024-07-31-Detecting-LLM-confabulations-with-semantic-entropy.md

 (*demo *)
   nc = cluster[question, answers]

-(*{{"The best pizza on Arthur Avenue is widely considered to be from Full Moon Pizzeria.", "The best pizza on Arthur Avenue is often attributed to Full Moon Pizzeria."}, {"The best pizza on Arthur Avenue is often said to be from Mario's Restaurant."}, {"Many consider Roberto's or Zero Otto Nove to make the best pizza on Arthur Avenue."}, {"Emilia's Restaurant is often praised for making the best pizza on Arthur Avenue."}, {"Bronx's Best Pizza on Arthur Avenue is often hailed as the top spot for pizza."}, {"Zero Otto Nove is widely acclaimed for making the best pizza on Arthur Avenue."}, {"opinions vary, but many people believe that Full Moon Pizzeria makes the best pizza on Arthur Avenue."}, {"Many people say that Zero Otto Nove makes the best pizza on Arthur Avenue."}, {"The best pizza on Arthur Avenue is often attributed to Roberto's."}}*)
+(*{ {"The best pizza on Arthur Avenue is widely considered to be from Full Moon Pizzeria.", "The best pizza on Arthur Avenue is often attributed to Full Moon Pizzeria."}, {"The best pizza on Arthur Avenue is often said to be from Mario's Restaurant."}, {"Many consider Roberto's or Zero Otto Nove to make the best pizza on Arthur Avenue."}, {"Emilia's Restaurant is often praised for making the best pizza on Arthur Avenue."}, {"Bronx's Best Pizza on Arthur Avenue is often hailed as the top spot for pizza."}, {"Zero Otto Nove is widely acclaimed for making the best pizza on Arthur Avenue."}, {"opinions vary, but many people believe that Full Moon Pizzeria makes the best pizza on Arthur Avenue."}, {"Many people say that Zero Otto Nove makes the best pizza on Arthur Avenue."}, {"The best pizza on Arthur Avenue is often attributed to Roberto's."} }*)
 ```

 ### 3. Entropy estimation:  Sum probabilities of sequences that share a meaning